Fishes & Turtles Oh My! A Maui Snorkel Guide

 The Hawaiian word for the green sea turtle is ‘honu’ (ho-new).

 If a guided tour is more your style or you are totally new to snorkeling, check out one of the many snorkel boat tours on Maui.
 You’ll have a crew keeping an eye on ya plus all of the necessary gear and instruction.
 I’m a fan of Trilogy Excursions myself.
-Great crew, excellent safety and yummy food.
+Great crew, excellent safety record, and yummy food.

 Preparation & Equipment